Hassan-jr/amazon-clone-website/README.md

 Amazon Clone Website
 Link to the project https://amazonbyhassan.herokuapp.com

-*Everything in the project is built without using third party Libraries*
+*Everything in the project is built from scratch*